bushmusi/tech-talk/README.md

 ## Acknowledgments

-- Hat tip to anyone whose code was used
+- Thanks to [Cindy Shin](https://www.behance.net/adagio07) whose design of cc global summit 2015 was used
 - Inspiration
 - etc